Living (Revocable) Trusts

 If the decedent made taxable gifts during life, these gifts are added back to the estate before calculating the tax (this is one way in which the estate and gift transfer tax systems are unified).
-The estate tax is calculated on this total amount, using a graduated tax schedule which for 2014 on beyong starts at a rate of 18% for estates below $10,000, and quickly rises to a rate of 40% on estates in excess of $1,000,000 (2014 rate table).
+The estate tax is calculated on this total amount, using a graduated tax schedule which for 2016 and beyond starts at a rate of 18% for estates below $10,000, and quickly rises to a rate of 40% on estates in excess of $1,000,000 (2016 rate table).
 The same tax rate applies to gifts (another unifying feature of estate and gift taxation).

 Once the estate tax is calculated, certain credits are allowed.
 Each individual is allowed a unified credit which can be applied to transfers made both during life and at death (again, unification of the tax systems).
-In 2013, the unified credit is $2,045,800 (which effectively means that estates of $5.25 million or less are not subject to estate tax).
-In 2014, this equivalent level rises to $5.34 million.
+In 2016, the unified credit is $2,125,800 (which effectively means that estates of $5.45 million or less are not subject to estate tax).

 A credit is allowed for foreign death taxes paid.
 Finally, a credit is allowed for taxes paid on gifts which were added back to the estate before calculating the estate tax (the last step in unification).